NCBI-Hackathons/VirusFrankenstein/README.md

 `export BLASTDB=${BLASTDB}:${PWD}`

-2. MagicBLAST into the virus database created, and get the viral sequences.
+2. MagicBLAST into the virus database created, and extract the viral sequences.